AlbertoFdzM/time-tracker/posts/01/build-an-app-with-electron-getting-started.md

 When `electron-debug` is activated will detect `devtron` and activates it too.
 Now when the Electron app starts, it will have the devtools panel open and a "Devtron" tab in it:
 ![Electron App with devtools open using Devtron](./img/04-electron-app-with-devtools-open-using-devtron.png)

+## Closure

+This are the basic steps to start developing with Electron with TypeScript.

+All the generated code of this post can be found on [GitHub AlbertoFdzM/time-tracker repository](https://github.com/AlbertoFdzM/time-tracker/tree/post/01).